The Second Word

 One time, two men go on a journey for both pleasure and business.
 One of them, self-centered, sets off and goes to an ill-fated direction; the other, God-knowing, to another pleasant direction.

-Since the self-centered man is also selfish, self-worrying, and pessimistic, he falls into a much unpleasant country in his view as a punishment for pessimism.
+Since the self-centered man is also self-pitying, self-worrying, and pessimistic, he falls into a much unpleasant country in his view as a punishment for pessimism.
 He sees that everywhere the weak helpless ones are crying out from the hands and destructions of horrendous domineering men.
 Everywhere he travels, he sees such an upsetting painful state.
 The whole country has taken the form of a general mourning place.
 He cannot find a solution besides drunkenness in order to avoid feeling this painful and dark condition, because everybody seems an enemy and a foreigner to him.
 And also in the surroundings, he sees tragic corpses and despairing crying orphans.
 His conscious is left in pain.

 The other was God-knowing, worshiper of God and thinker of truth with good manners, so that he fell into a much pleasant country in his perspective.
 Now this decent man sees a general cheerfulness in the country he enters.
 Everywhere [are] places of dhikr in a happiness, a merriment, an overwhelmingness and joy.
 Everybody seems a friend and relative to him.
 In the whole country, he sees a celebration of a general discharge [from work] with hurrays and thanks.
 Also, he hears a drum [and] a musical sound for enrollment into the army with cheerfulness and exclamations of “Allah is the Greatest” (Allahu Akbar) and “There is not God but Allah” (La Ilaha Illa Allah).
 In the place of suffering for both his and the general public’s pain as the former unfortunate one, this pleasant one is cheerful and comforted by the cheerfulness of both himself and that of the general public.
 Also, he obtains a successful business.
 He thanks Allah.